nasa/ow_simulator/ow_dynamic_terrain/README.md

 ## Demo

 Launch demo world using `roslaunch ow_dynamic_terrain europa.launch`.
+Then use one of the two described methods to modify the terrain

+### Modify Terrain with Circle

 Then you may perform a terrain operation by submitting a rostopic message as follows: